00p513-dev/twrp_device_infocus_philip/README.md

-## TWRP for Moto C Plus
+## TWRP for InFocus Vision 3 (philip)

-Minimal device tree for building TWRP for panelli
+Minimal device tree for building TWRP for philip

 ## procedure